devcastroitalo/MVCGenPlus/README.md

-# MVCGen
+# MVCGenPlus (MVCGP)

-MVCGen generate a complete MVC project structure.
+MVCGenPlug generates a complete MVC project structure.
 To install the package use the following command:

-`npm install mvcgen`
+`npm install mvcgenplus`

 To generate a MVC project just type: